 Green Tomato CasseroleIt's still Hotter than Hot down here in the Deep South, but if you love green tomatoes and you're willing to crank down the air conditioner and use your oven, this casserole is very much worth it.

 I know it's getting late in the green tomato season for some of us, but finding a green tomato in a grocery store around here anytime is a rarity really.
 Grocery stores buy the bulk of their produce en masse from all over the country, rather than promoting much locally.
 It's sad but true.
 You can find green tomatoes early in the season at some places, like Jerry Lee's over in Gautier.
 How can you not love a grocery store named Jerry Lee's, I mean c'mon?

 If you don't have some green tomatoes that you are willing to pluck out of your own garden, they can still be found at roadside stands or farmer's markets right now.
 But hurry.
 They will soon be gone.

 Hommie Holly, one of family members over on the Facebook page, shared her recipe for green tomato casserole back in 2010 and I finally got around to making it.
-As you see, I just about procrastinated long enough that my green tomatoes were beginning to ripen on me, so I figured I'd better bump this dish up and get it made.
+It's basically a gratin made with green tomatoes, but as you see, I just about procrastinated long enough that my green tomatoes were beginning to ripen on me, so I figured I'd better bump this dish up and get it made.
 I think they still qualify though!
 Truth is, I'm pretty sure this dish would be equally great using red tomatoes too.

 The result was absolutely delicious and will be a new summertime favorite at my house, so be sure to save it to your recipe box so you'll have it for next year too!
 You can find Hommie's original recipe in the Notes over on the Facebook page.
 Thank you so much for sharing your recipe Hommie - it was marvelous.